 Grevillea flowers were a traditional favourite among First Nations Peoples for their sweet nectar.
 This could be shaken onto the hand to enjoy, or into a coolamon with a little water to make a sweet drink.
 They might be referred to as the original “bush lollies”.

 Grevillea – was named in honour of Charles Francis Greville (1749-1809), an 18th-century patron of botany and co-founder of the Royal Horticultural Society.
 He was also a British antiquarian, collector and politician who sat in the House of Commons from 1774 to 1790.

-‘Superb’– exact reason for name unknown but assume it is for the general aspects of the plant plus its hardiness.
+‘Superb’– The exact reason for this name is unknown but it is assumed it is for the general aspects of the plant plus its hardiness.

 Wrigley, J.W. & Fagg, M.I.
 (2001).
 Australian Native Plants – Propagation, cultivation and use in landscaping.
 4th edition.
 New Holland Publishers, Pty.
 Ltd. Australia.

 Gardening with Angus – Grevillea ‘Superb’ profile page https://www.gardeningwithangus.com.au/grevillea-superb-grevillea/